NekoMimiOfficial/NekoMimiOfficial/Phone-Setup.md

 after initial lawnchair setup, set the recents provider using QS
 set the system font to Google Sans/Product Sans and keep lawnchair on Inter font
-set wallpaper to neko kasane teto (or generally any wallpaper from the wallpapers included) set the DPI to 400
+set wallpaper to neko kasane teto (or generally any wallpaper from the wallpapers included) set ringtone to no game no life instrumental opening (this game)
+set alarms with tone: maroe instrumental by daniwellp
+set notification sound to the custom nyaou sound file (./Android-Files/Sounds/nyaou!.m4a)
+set the DPI to 400
 set the font size to the smallest
 schedule DnD mode from 10pm to 7am